Johnson County Court Records

 Online Case Search Tools

-The most accessible starting point is the Odyssey Public Access portal, a free web-based system that allows users to search Johnson County court records by party name, case number, attorney, or hearing date.
-The system covers cases filed in the District Court and County Court at Law, displaying docket sheets, party information, hearing schedules, and case status.
-Sealed, expunged, or otherwise restricted records will not appear in search results.
+The most accessible place to start is the Odyssey Public Access portal, a free web-based system where you can search by party name, case number, attorney, or hearing date.
+The portal covers cases filed in the District Court and County Court at Law and shows docket sheets, party information, hearing schedules, and current case status.
+Sealed, expunged, or otherwise restricted records won't appear in results.

-For a broader statewide search, the Office of Court Administration maintains re:SearchTX, which aggregates case-index data from participating Texas counties.
-Johnson County records are included in this database, making it useful for locating cases when the exact county of filing is uncertain.
+For a broader statewide search, the Office of Court Administration maintains re:SearchTX, which pulls case-index data from participating Texas counties, including Johnson County.
+This tool is especially useful when you're not sure which county a case was filed in.

 Through the District Clerk

-The District Clerk maintains records for all cases filed in the District Court, including felony criminal matters, civil lawsuits exceeding jurisdictional minimums, and family law cases such as divorce and custody proceedings.
+The District Clerk holds records for all District Court cases: felony criminal matters, civil lawsuits above the jurisdictional minimum, and family law cases such as divorce and custody proceedings.

 Johnson County District Clerk